-Abuse is often associated with a pattern of binge use - sporadically consuming large doses of stimulants over a short period of time.
+Misuse is often associated with a pattern of binge use - sporadically consuming large doses of stimulants over a short period of time.
 Heavy users may inject themselves every few hours, continuing until they have depleted their drug supply or reached a point of delirium, psychosis, and physical exhaustion.
 During heavy use, all other interests become secondary to recreating the initial euphoric rush.

-When used as drugs of abuse and not under a doctor's supervision, stimulants are frequently taken to:
+When not used under a doctor's supervision, stimulants are frequently taken to:

-Produce a sense of exhilaration, enhance self-esteem, improve mental and physical performance, increase activity, reduce appetite, extend wakefulness for prolonged period, and "get high"
+· Produce a sense of exhilaration, enhance self-esteem, improve mental and physical performance, increase activity, reduce appetite, extend wakefulness for prolonged period, and "get high"

 Chronic, high-dose use is frequently associated with agitation, hostility, panic, aggression, and suicidal or homicidal tendencies.

-Paranoia, sometimes accompanied by both auditory and visual hallucinations, may also occur.
+Paranoia, sometimes accompanied by both

+auditory and visual hallucinations, may also occur.